Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 Embedding the schema into the smart contract module, distributes the schema together with the contract ensuring the correct schema is being used and also allows anyone to use it directly.
-The downside is that the smart contract module becomes more expensive to deploy, depending on the size of the schema.
+The downside is that the smart contract module becomes bigger in size and therefore more expensive to deploy.

 Having the schema in a separate file, allows you to have the schema without paying for the extra bytes, it might required to embed it.